 2. Apply with a guarantor

-If you are not able to get a loan due to poor credit score, you can get a loan approved with a guarantor/co-applicant with an excellent credit score.
-In this case, the guarantor’s credit score will be taken into account.
-However, if you default on this loan too, the lender will recover the outstanding balance from your guarantor.
+If you are not able to get a loan due to poor credit score, you can add a guarantor/co-applicant with a good to excellent credit score.
+In this case, the guarantor’s credit score will also be considered for loan approval.
+However, if you default on this loan too, the lender will approach the guarantor to recover the outstanding balance.